Network and the DIP switch

-The DIP switch specifies the STEP400 ID that is used to reply to OSC messages, and is also reflected in the IP address and send port number.
+The DIP switch specifies the ID that is used to reply to OSC messages and is also reflected in the local IP address and expected server port number.
 The ID is set in binary digits.
 For more information on setting the DIP switches in binary digits, click here.
 Channel setting with DIP switches

 |MAC address||0x60, 0x95, 0xCE, 0x10, 0x02, 0x00+ID|

 In its initial state, an ID will be added to IP address's final octet and the server (OSC outgoing) port.
 With this mechanism, you are able to operate multiple devices with the same firmware and settings file.
 On the server, if you are able to retrieve the IP address of the device, you can configure the device to not add its ID to the expected server port.

 This feature can be disabled via the microSD card configuration.